-Generally the Trustee has discretion in deciding who receives your benefits in the event of your death.
-However, you have the option of nominating a beneficiary.
+If you do not make a binding nomination, the Trustee has discretion in deciding who receives your beneﬁts in the event of your death.

-There are binding and non-binding beneficiary nominations available.
-Find out more about the differences between binding and non-binding beneficiaries.
+Find out more about the differences between binding and non-binding beneficiary nominations.

 How to make a claim?

-When you die, your family or legal representative should contact TelstraSuper's Insured Benefits Group who will take care of all forms that will need to be completed.
-Call them on 1300 033 166.
+When you die, your family or legal representative should contact TelstraSuper's Insured Beneﬁts Group who will help provide them with the forms that need to be completed in order for your benefit to be paid.
+They can call us on 1300 033 166 or download this factsheet.